 2.3 TEMPORAL INFORMATION

-We assume that the data available for our learning algorithm is a workflow log (Agrawal et al., 1998).
+We assume that the data available for our learning algorithm is a workflow log [1].
 A workflow log consists of records of which tasks were performed for which process instances at which starting time.
-For example, the following log contains information concerning two instances $(Car_1 \text{ and } Car_2)$ going through a series of tasks (BuildChassis, BuildDoors, AddSeats) starting at differente times.
+For example, the following log